amd/aocl-compression/README.md

    *  AOCL_FUZZ_SIZE_MAX : Max size in bytes to use for i/o buffers used in fuzz testing.
    *  AOCL_FUZZ_CPR_RATIO : Compression ratio estimate of compressed files used for decompress API fuzz tests.

-Running source code coverage using GCOV
+Running source code coverage
 ---------------------------------------

 To measure source code coverage, use CODE_COVERAGE option while configuring the CMake build.
 Run CMake with the custom target option 'code-coverage' to execute tests and generate code coverage data.
 The code coverage reports are generated in the build directory under subdirectory called 'coverage/html_report'.
 Open the HTML files in browser to view the coverage information.
+Supports Linux (GCC/Clang) and Windows (ClangCL).
+The build system automatically detects the compiler type and uses the appropriate coverage tool.

 Following is the sample command usage to run code coverage:
 `cmake -B <build directory> <directory containing CMakeList.txt>